manvimadandotai/Computer_Vision_Roadmap/README.md

 4. Navigate to the folder with installation files using cd command
 5. Run this command for setting up dependencies on Mac: `conda env create -f virtual_platform_mac.yml`
 6. Windows and Linux users can run the same command as `conda env create -f virtual_platform_windows.yml` and `conda env create -f virtual_platform_linux.yml` , respectively.
+7. This will setup a virtual_platform on your system with all the dependencies
+8. Go to Anaconda application on your machine and on the top right